+AI/ML function can analyze metrics related to network and UE level performance related to perform optimal resource management and mobility decisions for network slicing to meet the requirements.

 In current RAN specifications, NG-RAN nodes can exchange the slice-related information, such as the supported slice information, the load measurements and the slice available capacity for each slice.
 NG-RAN nodes can use such information to perform mobility, load balancing and Radio Resources Management decisions as stated above in the TR.